WitoldSlawko/aws-sam-cli-lambda-deployment/README.md

 ## Deployment

 To deploy changes use CI plan.
 If you have the right credentials you can also do it locally:
-`sam deploy --template-file .aws-sam/build/template_{ENV}.yaml --region us-east-1 --stack-name opsc-${ENV} --s3-bucket opsc --s3-prefix {ENV} --capabilities CAPABILITY_IAM --no-confirm-changeset`
+`sam deploy --template-file .aws-sam/build/template.yaml --region us-east-1 --stack-name execution-function-stack --s3-bucket desired-s3-bucket-static-backup --s3-prefix prefix-name  --capabilities CAPABILITY_IAM --no-confirm-changeset`